 Can parents make Special School Application?

 Application for special school placement is reserved for young children needing intensive support and therapies and can only be made by health practitioners via the relevant Education District Office.
 This process is further supported by the National Education Department’s Screening, Identification, Assessment & Support strategy (SIAS).
 This encourages the gathering and recording of information on a child in order to assess and put into place the support they need.
 Many schools still lack training in the use of SIAS but hopefully, this will be made available to them in the near future.
 Meanwhile, health professionals, therapists, and parents can help with this process by providing a short report that can be inserted into a child’s learner profile which schools are required to keep for each child.

 This can mean that if your child has been placed on a special school waiting list prior to their Grade R or Grade 1 year, it can be a lengthy process.
 Therefore, while waiting, parents must still make application to mainstream schooling for their child.
 The process of support in mainstream schooling, as explained in the previous paragraph, would then need to be negotiated with the school.

 At IESA, we do our best to share the latest information to empower each of our parents and stakeholders.
-When visiting our Facebook page, you will see the image below as a means to raise awareness and encourage parents to share information.
 We would like you to share and spread this information if you have found it useful.

 For more information and any queries, please feel free to visit our website or contact our offices on 021 762 6664.